By: iamAldonLopez | April 26, 2019

 Hulhumalé and Malé

-Malé on the other hand is the most populous city in the Republic of Maldives.
+Malé, on the other hand, is the most populous city in the Republic of Maldives.
 This is the King’s Island of Maldives.
 The city was called ‘Mahal’.
 From here you can go to different islands by boat.
-I spent half day here visiting their mosque, wet market, and park.
-I didn’t stay here as it really populated but they have hostels here and hotels with reasonable price too.
-You can book your hotel and airfare via: AirBNB, booking.com, and 12goAsia.
+I spent half a day here visiting their mosque, wet market, and park.
+I didn’t stay here as it really populated but they have hostels here and hotels at a reasonable price too.
+You can book your hotel and airfare via AirBNB, booking.com, and 12goAsia.

-Maldives is not only for honeymoon and relaxing activities, but of course there are various of water sports activities to choose from.
+The Maldives is not only for honeymoon and relaxing activities but of course, there are various water sports activities to choose from.
 I recommend you choose Maldives Water Sports as they also offer full day water activities and other plenty of exciting sports available to those with a flair for adventure.
-They actually have reasonable price too and Select Mr. Ippi as your photographer under water if you want to have an instagrammable photos.
-What I did was a full day package which includes sandbank, snorkeling, visit to local island, and dolphin’s sight-seeing.
+They actually have a reasonable price too and Select Mr. Ippi as your photographer underwater if you want to have instagrammable photos.
+What I did was a full day package which includes sandbank, snorkeling, a visit to a local island, and dolphin’s sight-seeing.
 Unfortunately, dolphins were too shy during that day, so I haven’t seen one, but I enjoyed much with snorkeling as I have seen many species underwater.
-You can watch the video below.

 Cinnamon Dhonveli Maldives (Chaaya Island Resort)